NwCoder21/Docker/Introduction.md

 ```yaml
 $ sudo docker run -d -p3002:6379 --name myredis redis:4.0
 ```
+Here;

-Here, `-d` option is used to run the container in detached mode.
+* `-d` option is used to run the container in detached mode
+* `-p` option opens and binda a port of the host machine to the port of the container